 Eaton Hill Textile Works was founded in 1992 by Kate Smith after serving a ten year apprenticeship in historic weaving techniques with Norman Kennedy of the Marshfield School of Weaving.
-She was joined that year by Master Weaver Lynnette Combs, who worked for Eaton Hill for the next 25 years until she retired in 2017.
+She was joined that year by Lynnette Combs, who worked for Eaton Hill for the next 25 years until she retired in 2017.

 Watch one of our 18th-century looms in action below.